Search

 Sloughhouse

 Lodi’s easternmost AVA, Sloughhouse creeps towards the lower foothills of the Sierra Nevada mountains.
 Before the construction of levees in the Sacramento Delta, this area was littered with rivers and streams.
 These tributaries have since dried up, but an abundance of tiny river rocks remain.
 The stones restrict vine growth, which results in fewer, more concentrated grapes.
-Jammy varietals, like Zinfandel and Petit Syrah, are excellent examples of Sloughhouse wines.
+Jammy varietals, like Zinfandel and Petit Sirah, are excellent examples of Sloughhouse wines.

 vineyard